andrew/ultimate-awesome/README.md

 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).
 - [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
+- [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-suricata](https://github.com/satta/awesome-suricata) - A curated list of awesome things related to Suricata.
 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.
 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.